DocHolliday13x/reading-notes/Class401/class15.md

 - Create a vocabulary/definition list
 - Write a cheat sheet
-- Create a diagram / visualization / cartoon of a topic -Anthropomorphize the concepts, and write a conversation between them
+- Create a diagram / visualization / cartoon of a topic
+- Anthropomorphize the concepts, and write a conversation between them
 - Build a map of the information
 - Construct a fill-in-the-blank worksheet for the topic